Class 9 Science

 Change of States of Matter

-Matters can be changed from one state to another state.
-A solid can be changed into liquid and a liquid can be changed into gas.
-Most of the metals, which are solid, turn into liquid on heating and turn into vapor on further heating.
+Matters can change from one state to another state.
+A solid can change into liquid and a liquid can change into gas.
+A solid turns into liquid on heating and the liquid turns into vapor on further heating.

 Effect of Temperature